 How France and Normandy bet on hydrogen to accelerate the green transition

-Our previous article showed how France is putting all its efforts together to become a European leader in clean hydrogen production.
-A choice confirmed with the country’s recovery plan, including a budget of €7,2 billion dedicated to developing the green hydrogen industry.
+France is putting all its efforts together to become a European leader in clean hydrogen production.
+A choice confirmed by the country’s recovery plan, including a budget of €7,2 billion dedicated to developing the green hydrogen industry.
 We now want to explore which applications companies from the hydrogen sector have found on the French territory, especially in the Normandy Region.

-France on the road to becoming a European leader in green hydrogen
+France is on the road to becoming a European leader in green hydrogen

 France is putting together a massive investment plan to develop the hydrogen sector and become its European leader in the years to come.
 Out of the €100 billion Recovery Plan, €7.2 billion will be allocated to developing “carbon-free” hydrogen production.
 The first three years of the plan will see the most investment, with €3.4 billion spent between 2020 and 2023, and €1.5 billion devoted to the sole development of industrial projects and electrolyzers’ production.